mkdocs-publisher/mkdocs-publisher/mkdocs_publisher_docs/03_setup/02_general/01_setting-up-meta.md

 > [!NOTE] Default directory status
 > If publication status is not set for directory, by default status is set to `true`, so there is no need to create `README.md` file in each directory.

+### External links and redirections

+From time to time, you have a need to put a link to some external web page or just move one of your documents to other places in directory structure but because of SEO it's good to pub a redirection to that document from an old location.
+MkDocs offers you a way to put a link to an external web page but to make a redirection, you need to use an external plugin.
+The biggest problem with both things is that

 ### Slug

 While documentation is generated, each of the file is converted from Markdown into HTML format.
 MkDocs preserves directories and file names, so the URL structure is the same as the Markdown structure.
 Quite often, this is not the best option for SEO and you may want to change it.
 To achieve it, you have to provide a `slug` meta-data value.
 You can provide it for both: files and directories.